robbertberry/mission-control/README.md

 1. **Use Ruby**, a style guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
 2. Use proper object orientation, abstraction and design patterns.
+3. Doximity's space program is still decades away so we won't be judging your physics knowledge: make a game not a simulation.
-3. Your application should run as a CLI (command line interface).
-Should flow like a text based game. in memory data store is fine.
+4. Your application should run as a CLI (command line interface).
+Should flow like a text based game.
+In memory data store is fine.
 The player should be able to play as many missions as they would like.
 At the end of each mission you should output a summary of the mission.
 At the end of all missions output the final summary.
-4. Once completed, email your point of contact at Doximity a link to your respository.
+5. Once completed, email your point of contact at Doximity a link to your respository.

 ## What to Expect After You Submit